Zhao Lijian

-Zhao Lijian (赵立坚 (Zhào Lìjiān); born 10 November 1972) is a Chinese civil servant who has been serving as deputy director of the Department of Boundary and Ocean Affairs at the Ministry of Foreign Affairs of China since January 2023.
+Zhao Lijian (赵立坚 (Zhào Lìjiān); born 10 November 1972) is a Chinese civil servant and diplomat who has been serving as deputy director of the Department of Boundary and Ocean Affairs at the Ministry of Foreign Affairs of China since January 2023.

 He joined the foreign service in 1996.
 Zhao became notable for his outspoken use of Twitter when he served as an envoy-level attaché at the Embassy of China in Pakistan from 2015 to 2019.
 From 2019 and 2023, he served as deputy director of the Information Department at the Ministry of Foreign Affairs and the 31st spokesperson of the Ministry.
 He has been described as a prominent wolf warrior diplomat during his tenure.
 In January 2023, Zhao was removed from the office as one of the ministry's spokespeople and was appointed as deputy director of the Department of Boundary and Ocean Affairs at the Ministry of Foreign Affairs.